 Total construction backlog represents projects that are active within our ESPC sales cycle.
 Our sales cycle begins with the initial contact with the customer and ends, when successful, with a signed contract, also referred to as fully-contracted backlog.
 Historically, our sales cycle typically has averaged 12 to 36 months.
 Awarded backlog is created when a potential customer awards a project to Ameresco following a request for proposal.
 Once a project is awarded but not yet contracted, we typically conduct a detailed energy audit to determine the scope of the project as well as identify the savings that may be expected to be generated from upgrading the customer's energy infrastructure.
 At this point, we also determine the sub-contractor, what equipment will be used, and assist in arranging for third party financing, as applicable.
 Historically, awarded projects typically have taken 6 to 12 months to result in a signed contract and thus convert to fully-contracted backlog.
 It may take longer, however, depending upon the size and complexity of the project.
 Further, at times in the past we have experienced periods during which the portion of the sales cycle for converting awarded project to signed contracts has lengthened.
 Recently, we have been experiencing an unusually sustained lengthening of conversion times.
+The weighted average conversion time of an awarded project to a signed contract for contracts signed during the third quarter of 2013 was 18 months.
 Continued U.S. federal fiscal uncertainty not only has contributed to a lengthening of our sales cycle for U.S. federal projects, but also has adversely affected both municipal and commercial customers across most geographic regions.
 We have observed among our existing and prospective customer base increased scrutiny of decisions about spending and about incurring debt to finance projects.
 For example, we have observed increased use of outside consultants and advisors, as well as adoption of additional approval steps, by many of our customers, which has resulted in a lengthening of the sales cycle.
 We expect this trend to continue in 2013.
 After the customer and Ameresco agree to the terms of the contract and the contract becomes executed, the project moves to fully-contracted backlog.
 The contracts reflected in our fully-contracted backlog typically have a construction period of 12 to 24 months and we typically expect to recognize revenue for such contracts over the same period.
 Fully-contracted backlog begins converting into revenue generated from backlog on a percentage-of-completion basis once construction has commenced.
 See "We may not recognize all revenue from our backlog or receive all payments anticipated under awarded projects and customer contracts" and "In order to secure contracts for new projects, we typically face a long and variable selling cycle that requires significant resource commitments and requires a long lead time before we realize revenue" in Item 1A, Risk Factors in our Annual Report on Form 10-K.